pyFerret/Char-To-Int-python/README.md

 `cti.example()` takes nothing; will show the basic functions you can do

-`cti.single()` takes a string of one character; if given more it will give 0, and if given less it will give you an error.
-It will return an integer
+`cti.single()` takes a string of one character; will return an integer

-`cti.multi()` takes a string of any amount and a boolean.
-It will return a list (array) if the boolean is `False`, and a more readable string if ` True`
+`cti.multi()` takes a string of any amount and a boolean; will return a list (array) if the boolean is `False`, and a more readable string if ` True`

-`cti.prtMulti()` takes a string of any amount.
-It will return a list (array) and print a more readable string to the console.
+`cti.prtMulti()` takes a string of any amount; will return a list (array) and print a more readable string to the console.

-Neither function takes more than one argument, so any mutilation of the string will have to be done manually.
+`cti.bin()` takes a string of any amount; will return an array of binary values

-Note that any characters given for either function that isn't part of the alphabet (or space) will return as 0 (for single) or a blank list (for multi).
+NOTE: any characters given that are not in the accepted data will return a blank value (0 for single; nothing for multi)
-For multi, if one such character is mixed in with other characters that do work, these characters will simply not appear, whilst the others (that do work) will.

 ---